Reserve risk free by March 31st! Contact us for details.

 Southern Alps; Transfer to Punakaiki

 If weather permits, we begin today with an invigorating hike across the main divide of the Southern Alps.
-Setting out from the village of Arthur's Pass — a sleepy outpost of 30 residents that only receives one hour of sunlight per day in mid-winter — we ascend to Devil's Punchbowl, a cascading waterfall fed by the snowmelt of the Southern Alps.
+Setting out from the village of Arthur's Pass, a sleepy outpost of 30 residents that only receives one hour of sunlight per day in mid-winter, we ascend to Devil's Punchbowl, a cascading waterfall fed by the snowmelt of the Southern Alps.

 We then retrace our steps briefly, before heading up the Arthur's Pass walking trail, through hobbit-like forests, and then emerging into a high-alpine valley with impressive views of Temple Basin (a local ski area) and Avalanche Peak.
-We enjoy a scenic picnic lunch alongside an icy cold mountain stream, where you can dip your feet or take a refreshing plunge!

-Later today, we arrive at our hotel for the next two nights, situated amongst the wilderness and stunning scenery of the region.
+We arrive at our hotel for the next two nights, situated amongst the wilderness and stunning scenery of the region.

 Punakaiki ResortPunakaiki, New Zealand